Pat Freiermuth Player Prop Bets for NFL Week 14 | Pittsburgh vs. Minnesota 12/9/2021

 Season Stats

-- Freiermuth has caught 43 passes on 57 targets for 353 yards and six touchdowns, averaging 29.4 yards per game.
+- Freiermuth has 353 receiving yards on 43 receptions (57 targets), with six touchdowns, averaging 29.4 yards per game.

-- So far this season, 12.2% of the 466 passes thrown by his team have gone Freiermuth's way.
+- Freiermuth has been the target of 12.2% (57 total) of his team's 466 passing attempts this season.

-- With 15 targets in the red zone this season, Freiermuth has been on the receiving end of 23.8% of his team's 63 red zone pass attempts.
+- Freiermuth (15 red zone targets) has been the recipient of 23.8% of his team's 63 red zone pass attempts.

-- The Steelers, who rank 22nd in the NFL in points scored, have attempted a pass 62.1% of the time while running the ball 37.9% of the time.
+- The Steelers have thrown the football in 62.1% of their plays from scrimmage this year while staying on the ground 37.9% of the time.
+This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Vikings.